Patrick Koshoni: Career

 Admiral Koshoni attended many naval, management and leadership courses and headed many naval and military appointments, committees and task forces.
 He was a three-time minister in various military regimes, heading the ministries of Health, Transport and Aviation, Employment, Labour and Productivity.
 He was appointed Chief of the Naval Staff from October 1986 to January 1990, after several years of political appointments.

 Vice Admiral Koshoni's tenure as CNS led to the Nigerian Navy Trident Strategy which articulated the Nigeria's maritime strategic imperatives while streamlining the acquisition of platforms for the appropriate size and shape of the NN.
 Other initiatives under his tenure included Manpower Rationalisation, Training Programmes, Logistic Reform and Morale Boosting Welfare Schemes.

+Death

+Koshoni died on 25 January 2020, after a brief illness.
+He was aged 77 and was laid to rest at Ebony Vaults in Ikoyi.